PaulKinlan/paul.kinlan.me/content/2015-03-13-parsing-screenshot-from-Chrome-for-Android-send-intent.markdown

 ---
+date: 2015-03-13
+description: When you share a link from Chrome, you can also get a screenshot using a couple of Intent Extras
 slug: parsing-screenshot-from-Chrome-for-Android-send-intent
-date: 2015-03-13
+summary: Chrome for Android has been quietly including screenshots in shared links via the ACTION_SEND intent.
+This post dives into how to parse the shared screenshot URI from the intent data, allowing developers to utilize this feature in their apps.
+It includes code examples for sending and receiving intents with the screenshot URI, as well as how to handle the title and URL of the shared page.
+It also clarifies that sharing screenshots isn't entirely new, hinting at similar functionality in the older Android browser.
+This post serves as a practical guide for developers interested in integrating this Chrome sharing feature into their Android applications.
 tags:
+- android
+- chrome
+- intent
+- screenshot
+- sharing
+- android development
+- web development
+- action_send
+- uri
-- intents
+- parse
-title: "Parsing the screenshot that Chrome for Android includes via ACTION_SEND intent"
+title: Parsing the screenshot that Chrome for Android includes via ACTION_SEND intent
-description: "When you share a link from Chrome, you can also get a screenshot using a couple of Intent Extras"

 ---

 You know when you are reading the News and you see something about something you are working on and you have a "Huh?!?!
 We did that?" moment.